sudokar/terragrunt-docker/README.md

 # terragrunt-docker

-> Built for CI environments
+> Built for CI/CD environments

 Useful for running terragrunt commands in CI/CD environment